anubhav48/Catboost-vs-Lightboost-vs-XGBoost-vs-Snapboost/README.md

-# Catboost-vs-Lightboost-vs-XGBoost-on-Poekmon-Dataset
+# Catboost-vs-Lightboost-vs-XGBoost-vs-Snapboost
-A comparison of 3 boosting algorithm on pokemon dataset The dataset can be downloaded from kaggle
+A comparison of 4 boosting algorithm on various datasets